nuriacar/nuriacar.github.io/cevizlab.md

 #### **EN**

-I coded a program with Bash, Python 3, Common Lisp and C which is a newbie imitator of the Central Population Management System (MERNİS) of Turkey.
+I coded a program with Bash, Python 3, Common Lisp, Julia and C which is a newbie imitator of the Central Population Management System (MERNİS) of Turkey.
 I think it's funny too... :) **To sum up, it performs; TRNID verification, valid random TRNID generation, finding potential relatives of the person (family tree) (finding relatives you do not know, which is quite interesting), being able to generate the entire valid TRNID pool (past, present, future) that the MERNİS system can distribute, etc.** You can access the source code by clicking **Octocat** below.

 [![TRNIDS GitHub](/assets/img/github-icon.png "TRNIDS GitHub")](https://github.com/nuriacar/trnids)